SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/tutorials/Using_Visual_Overview_to_switch_spectrum_presets.md

 1. Select the grey rectangle and press the delete button to remove the shape from your Visio page.
 The title shape can stay in place.

-1. Navigate to the *Home* tab of the ribbon click the rectangle in the *Tools* section.
+1. In the *Home* tab of the ribbon, click the rectangle in the *Tools* section.

-1. draw a large rectangle on your page by clicking and dragging the mouse on it.
+1. Draw a large rectangle on your page by clicking and dragging the mouse on it.

 1. Right-click the rectangle shape and select *Data* > *Shape Data*.
-By default, this will open the shape data window as a popup, but you can dock it to one of the sides in Visio as we will need it regularly when editing Visio files for use in DataMiner
+By default, this will open the shape data window as a popup, but you can dock it to one of the sides in Visio as we will need it regularly when editing Visio files for use in DataMiner.

-1. Right click the shape data pane and select *Define Shape Data*
+1. Right-click the shape data pane and select *Define Shape Data*.

 1. Replace the default "Property1" label with shape data label `Element` and change the value to <element name>.
 This is the name you used in step 2 when creating the spectrum simulation element.

-1. Click the *New* button to add another shape data with label `Component` and value `Spectrum`
+1. Click the *New* button to add another shape data with label `Component` and value `Spectrum`.

 1. Click the OK button in the `Define Shape Data` window.
-This will close the window
+This will close the window.

-1. Make sure you have no shapes selected
+1. Make sure you have no shapes selected.

 1. Save your Visio file.